-AWARDS & RECOGNITION | 2014 NASCIO State Technology Innovator Award
+AWARDS & RECOGNITION | NASCIO State Technology Innovator Award

 NASCIO created the State Technology Innovator Award to honor outstanding individuals who have made contributions to advance the state's technology policy agenda through the promotion of best practices, adoption of new technologies and advancements in service delivery.

-We are pleased to announce the 2014 State Technology Innovator Award Recipients.
+The 2014 State Technology Innovator Award Recipients

 Mark Walker has been with the Ohio Department of Taxation (Tax) for 35 years.
 He has been serving as the CIO and Deputy Tax Commissioner for Tax since July of 2012.
 In this role Walker manages and is setting the strategic direction, including Tax’s alignment with the statewide IT Transformation initiative for the department’s Information Services Division.
 He is also the Project Director and Co-sponsor for the State Taxation Accounting and Revenue System (STARS) project that is integrating Tax’s current 27 tax administration systems into one platform.